Get into dropshipping. Manufacturers ship products directly to your customer for you. You get all the upside without any of the inherent headaches.

 Dropshipping solves a bunch of problems: no cash needed upfront, no boxes piling up in your store room, garage, or let’s be honest, in your spare bedroom.
 You never even have to touch the product or be responsible for the packaging or shipping.
 That means no more trips to the Post Office, either.
 Your dropship partner takes care of all that.

 Today world’s largest cab company, Uber, does not own a single cab.
-World’s largest accommodation company, Airbnb, does not own a single hotel.
-Similarly, lot of ecommerce companies don’t own any inventory and just operate as a marketplace.
-If you ever had a dream to start a eCommerce business this is the best time.” —Saba Mohebpour CEO of Spocket, as told to Thrive Global
+The world’s largest accommodation company, Airbnb, does not own a single hotel.
+Similarly, a lot of ecommerce companies don’t own any inventory and just operate as a marketplace.
+If you ever had a dream to start a ecommerce business this is the best time.” —Saba Mohebpour CEO of Spocket, as told to Thrive Global

 The benefits of dropshipping are also its drawbacks.
-You don’t have the inventory in your warehouse, so you don’t have control of a customer ordering something that’s out of stock.
-There’s no shipping work on your end, so you can’t control the shipping speed, or the packaging.
+You don’t have the inventory in your warehouse, so you don’t have control over a customer ordering something that’s out of stock.
+There’s no shipping work on your end, so you can’t control the shipping speed or the packaging.

 Weird packaging = bad reviews.